ywiyogo/FCND2-3D-MotionPlanning/README.md

 ## Further Work

-The next approach to deal with the dynamic real world planning is to implement the receding horizon algorithm, which is not implemented here.
+The next approach to deal with the dynamic real world planning is to implement the receding horizon algorithm and automatic replanning, which are not implemented here.
 Based on the lesson 8, the receding horizon can be implemented by following these steps:

 1. Load the colliders data